folguinch/website/_drafts/carretera_austral_chapter2.md

 Although there is a park ranger house at the next camp site, the situation was the same: no ranger and a closed camp site.
 So I made the decision to push forward to Santa Barbara.

-{% include figure.html path="assets/img/carretera_austral_006.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid path="assets/img/carretera_austral_006.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
     The coast of Santa Barbara.
 </div>